How to Dispose of Household Items That Are Difficult To Get Rid Of

 Mattress and Box Springs

-If you have an old mattress and box springs in good condition, consider selling it or giving it away for free on a website such as Freecycle Network, Nextdoor or craiglist.
+If you have an old mattress and box spring in good condition, consider selling them or giving them away on a web site such as Freecycle Network, Nextdoor or craigslist.
 If you purchased a new mattress, see if the store will take your old mattress for recycling.

-If you’re buying new tires at a tire shop, see if they will recycle your old ones for you.
-Earth 911 says if you plan to recycle the tires yourself, remove the rim and wheel weights; these are both made of metals you can recycle as scrap.
+If you’re buying new tires at a tire shop, see if they will recycle your old ones.
+Earth 911 says if you plan to recycle the tires yourself, remove the rim and wheel weights.
+Both are made of metals you can recycle as scrap.

-Many donation centers, such as Habitat for Humanity ReStores, will also take appliances that are in working condition.
-If they aren’t in working condition, check with your waste hauler to see if they offer special pick-up services or if the appliances can be recycled curbside.
+Many donation centers, such as Habitat for Humanity ReStores, will also take appliances that still work.
+If they don’t work, check with your waste hauler to see if they offer special pick-up services, or if the appliances can be recycled curbside.

 Used Motor Oil

-Check with your local senior center or other donation centers to see if they are in need of older, but still usable, computers, televisions or DVD players.
+Check with your local senior center or other donation centers to see if they are in need of older but still usable computers, televisions or DVD players.
 Here are 10 interesting facts about recycling electronics.

 If you’re doing a home improvement project and have leftover building supplies or materials in good condition, donate them to a Habitat for Humanity ReStore outlet.
 Proceeds from these items help fund Habitat for Humanity homes.